Tea Time with the Author

 What we can Learn from the Downtrodden

 Part of author Susan Nadathur’s literary journey includes a relationship with a group of people who have been marginalized from mainstream society, the Spanish Gypsies.
 What she has learned from her time with the Gypsies are lessons that have added meaning to her life.
 Through pictures and stories, Susan shares the lessons of the downtrodden, lessons of family, faith, loyalty, and honor, and how those values changed and shaped her life.

 Mainstream society – both in Europe and the United States – has been at odds with the Gypsies since their migration from India in the 15th century.
 The Gypsies have lived most of their history accused of being different, non-conformists, and problematic.
 They have been marginalized, stereotyped, persecuted, glorified, and underappreciated.
-But rarely have they been valued as models for a way of life that has nothing to do with flamenco, stolen car rings, drugs, divination, and the robbing of unsuspecting tourists – until the book CITY OF SORROWS.
+But rarely have they been valued as models for a way of life that has nothing to do with flamenco, stolen car rings, drugs, divination, and the robbing of unsuspecting tourists.

-CITY OF SORROWS is the debut literary work from author Susan Nadathur.
-The novel portrays a way of life that most people don’t see, but can certainly benefit from.
+In the CITY OF SORROWS, the debut literary work from author Susan Nadathur, the author portrays a way of life that most people don’t see, but can certainly benefit from.
 Historically wary and suspicious of outsiders, the Gypsies stick to themselves and rarely allow people from the outside in.
-But Susan Nadathur was given the unique opportunity to live with a group of Gypsies in Seville.
+But Susan was given the unique opportunity to live with a group of Gypsies in Seville.
 In this multi-media presentation, she tells the story behind the Gypsy myth, and how that story impacts Gypsy families living in America today.

 To invite Susan to speak to your group or book club, please contact: